 Breaks are necessary.
 They actually help you remain more focused, intentional and aware of your time.
 Whether you take a five-minute break after an hour of work or a ten-minute break after two hours of work, take time to stretch, take a walk or make yourself a cup of coffee in between work sessions.

 Consider the things you love the most.
-Whether you love to spend time in Online pokies NZ or watching old replays of different games, reward yourself as time goes on.
+Whether you love to spend time watching your favourite sports, watching old replays of different games or great sports documentaries, reward yourself as time goes on.
 The greater the reward, the more likely you’ll focus on the task at hand.
 Keep a visual reminder of the reward near your desk.
 Every time you’re tempted to slack off, you can look at the reminder to help you get back on track.

 If you don’t have a vision, it’s hard to move forward with anything.
 Therefore, it’s best to create a vision, and break it down into goals.
 If you see yourself retiring early so that you can travel and watch different sports teams when they’re live in action, set financial goals to help you retire early.
 Break the larger goal down into smaller steps that you tackle each day.